SteeltoeOSS/steeltoe-site/source/docs/steeltoe-introduction.html.markdown

 ## 2.8 Security

-New features for Steeltoe Security 2.0.0 include a client for [CredHub](https://github.com/cloudfoundry-incubator/credhub), support for using CloudFoundry as an authentication provider in .NET Framework 4.x applications, and a JWT Provider for WCF applications.
+New features for Steeltoe Security 2.0.0 include a client for [CredHub](https://github.com/cloudfoundry-incubator/credhub), support for using Cloud Foundry as an authentication provider in .NET Framework 4.x applications, and a JWT Provider for WCF applications.
 [//]: # (this is a hack to prevent the TOC from drifting down into the footer)
 <div style="height:500px"></div>